Cyclopropane fatty acid: Biosynthesis

 CPAs are derived from unsaturated fatty acids by cyclopropanation.
 The methylene donor is a methyl group on S-adenosylmethionine (SAM).
 The conversion is catalyzed by cyclopropane-fatty-acyl-phospholipid synthase.
 The mechanism is proposed to involve transfer of a CH3+ group from SAM to the alkene, followed by deprotonation of the newly attached methyl group and ring closure.

 Cyclopropene fatty acids

-Cyclopropene fatty acids are even rarer than CPAs.
+Cyclopropene fatty acids are even rarer molecules.
 The best-known examples are malvalic acid and sterculic acid.
-Sterculic acid as its triglyceride is present in sterculia oils and at low levels in kapok seed oil (~12%), cottonseed oil (~1%), and in the seeds of the tree Sterculia foetida (~65-78%).
-These acids are highly reactive but the cyclopropene ring is destroyed during refining and hydrogenation of the oils.
+A triglyceride made of 3 sterculic acid molecules esterified with glycerol is present in Sterculia foetida seed oil (in amounts greater than 60%) and at low levels in the seed oil of other species of Malvaceae (~12%), cottonseed oil (~1%).
+The cyclopropene ring is destroyed during refining and hydrogenation of the oils.
 They have attracted interest because they reduce levels of the enzyme stearoyl-CoA 9-desaturase (SCD), which catalyzes the biodesaturation of stearic acid to oleic acid.

-At least one review indicates that CPFA are carcinogenic, co-carcinogenic, and have medical and other effects on animals; according to this review, "CPFA in food is dangerous to human health".
+At least one review indicates that these compounds are carcinogenic.